Crashprn/CS_5060/Midterm/README.md

 ### How many days will it take for you to make the decision to place the permanent sensor?

 The graph above shows the algorithm converges in roughly 50 days rather consistently with an epsilon of 0.1.
+This makes sense because area 1 has the best mean value for all of the sites.

 ## Part B